Written by QUAYUM RAJA

 support to Lord Avebury.
 He can hardly

-walk now, but he still attended a meting on the Muslims of Burma butchered
+walk now, but he still attended a meting on the Muslims of Burma Independence

 I